ttaubert/octoblog/source/_posts/2014-11-15-the-sad-state-of-tls-session-ticket-implementations.markdown

 saved the last session's "secret state" under the session ID they can simply resume the TLS session where they left off.

-To support session resumption via session IDs the server must obviously maintain a cache that maps past session IDs to those sessions' secret states.
+To support session resumption via session IDs the server must maintain a cache that maps past session IDs to those sessions' secret states.
 The cache itself is the main weak spot, stealing the cache contents allows to decrypt all sessions whose session IDs are contained in it.

 The forward secrecy of a connection is thus bounded by how long the session